 Melissa Leilani Larson

-MELISSA LEILANI LARSON (playwright) is a mixed-race Filipino writer based in Salt Lake City.
+MELISSA LEILANI LARSON (she/her) is a mixed-race Filipino writer based in Salt Lake City.
 Her award-winning work has been seen on five continents.
-MESTIZA, OR MIXED was commissioned by Plan-B Theatre, where it was first staged in June 2022.
-Recent productions include a sold-out run of PRIDE & PREJUDICE at the Hale Center Theater Orem; PERSUASION at Utah Valley University; GIN MUMMY at Mesa Community...
+A FORM OF FLATTERY is a 2023 Bay Area Playwrights Festival finalist (Top 12 Honorable Mention) and a Portland Center Stage JAW finalist.
+Recent productions include a sold-out run of PRIDE & PREJUDICE at the Texas Shakespeare Festival and Hale Center Theater Orem...

-MELISSA LEILANI LARSON (playwright) is a mixed-race Filipino writer based in Salt Lake City.
+MELISSA LEILANI LARSON (she/her) is a mixed-race Filipino writer based in Salt Lake City.
 Her award-winning work has been seen on five continents.
-MESTIZA, OR MIXED was commissioned by Plan-B Theatre, where it was first staged in June 2022.
-Recent productions include a sold-out run of PRIDE & PREJUDICE at the Hale Center Theater Orem; PERSUASION at Utah Valley University; GIN MUMMY at Mesa Community College; THE POST OFFICE at Wayne Theatre; SWEETHEART COME at Tabor College; and BITTER LEMON at Adobe Theatre.
-RELATIVE SPACE premieres at Creekside Theatre Fest in June and PRIDE & PREJUDICE appears at Texas Shakespeare Festival in July.
+A FORM OF FLATTERY is a 2023 Bay Area Playwrights Festival finalist (Top 12 Honorable Mention) and a Portland Center Stage JAW finalist.
+Recent productions include a sold-out run of PRIDE & PREJUDICE at the Texas Shakespeare Festival and Hale Center Theater Orem; RELATIVE SPACE, a new musical, at Creekside Theatre Fest; MESTIZA, or MIXED at American Stage and Plan-B Theatre; PERSUASION at Utah Valley University; GIN MUMMY at Mesa Community College; THE POST OFFICE at Wayne Theatre; SWEETHEART COME at Tabor College; and BITTER LEMON at Adobe Theatre.

 Accolades: AATE Distinguished Play Award, IRAM Best New Play award, an NEA production grant, two SLCity Weekly Best of Utah Arts awards, O'Neill semi-finalist, Trustus Festival finalist, Mad Cow Theatre Women's Voices Fest finalist, Mayhew Playwriting award, Lewis National Playwriting Contest for Women prize, a Ghana Movie Award for Best Screenplay, and four Association for Mormon Letters Drama awards.
 2018 Smith-Pettit Foundation Award recipient.
 Mel is a proud member of the Dramatists Guild, Honor Roll! and the Plan-B Playwrights Lab.
 MFA, Iowa Playwrights Workshop.